-General-The quality of a completed shotcrete application results from the combined skills and knowledge of the shotcrete crew.
-The foreman and crew should have performed satisfactory work in similar capacities for a specified period.
-The entire crew is responsible for the safety of each member and other's on any particular project.
+Fig. 2: Nozzleman, air lance man, and finisher in the background and crew should have performed satisfactory work in similar capacities for a specified period.
+The entire crew is responsible for the safety of each member on any particular project.